tmpfs/ttycolor/README.md

 #### Attributes

-Depending upon the temrinal emulator some attributes may not be supported and will have no visual effect.
+Depending upon the terminal emulator some attributes may not be supported and will have no visual effect.
 Typically `bright`, `underline` and `reverse` are safe to use.

 ```javascript
 console.log('%s', ansi('log message').bright());